ihorsuniversalapps/pyronoid-cli/pyronoid.md

 ## The goal

-Sometime we need to create some kind of fast communication between, for instance, IoT devices at home or control some server by your phone.
+Sometimes we need to create some kind of fast communication between, for instance, IoT devices at home or control some server by your phone.

 Everyone knows about client-server architecture in software developing.
 The client–server model is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.
 Often clients and servers communicate over a computer network on separate hardware, but both client and server may reside in the same system.
 A server host runs one or more server programs which share their resources with clients.
 A client does not share any of its resources, but requests a server's content or service function.
 Clients therefore initiate communication sessions with servers which await incoming requests.

-In this article I want to tell you about one of existence ways for near real-time client-server communication in Python.
-The most popular example for real-time communication is a chat application.
+In this article I want to tell you about one of existence ways for near real-time client-server communication with Python.
+The most popular example of real-time communication is a chat application.
 But I will try to explain subject by creating small game like Arkanoid.
 It's a game where you control bat at the bottom of the screen.
 During game the ball will flying and beating of walls.
-The aim of the game is beat the ball by the bat the maximum number of beats as possible.
+The aim of the game is bet the ball by the bat the maximum number of beats as possible.

 Application will consist two parts - terminal application which will draw ball and bat in text mode using ncurses library.
+THis application also will be our game server.
 The second part will be the game controller - application for Android that allows gamer to make swipes by a finger on the screen to control bat on the game server.

-For communicating between game server and game controller we will use Pyro.
+To make communication between game server and game controller we will use Pyro.

 ## What is Pyro